Fermat-ORG/fermat-framework/README.md

 * Complement the IT infrastructure traditional banks already have allowing them to reuse most of it seamlessly.
 Enable banks to create new products such as bitcoin accounts for their costumers irrespective of the core banking system they currently have.
 Enable customers to freely transfer FROM and TO any of these crypto products and fiat accounts as well, using any of the channels currently available such as internet banking, mobile banking, phone banking and ATMs.
 Allow them to withdraw funds from their crypto accounts (turned into fiat) at any branch of the bank or ATM network.

 * Implement an architecture that embraces the evolution of the underlying technologies in order to help them get quickly on top of it with new products and services for their customers and adapt easily to any future change.
-Assume there will be multiple public networks for transporting value and design the banking platform in a way that it is capable of quickly adapting to the requirements posed by any of these .
+Assume there will be multiple public networks for transporting value and design the banking com.bitdubai.platform in a way that it is capable of quickly adapting to the requirements posed by any of these .

 * Enable traditional banks to run a crypto bank independent from third party service providers thereby avoiding the risk associated with having to rely on startups that may not comply with regulations or go bankrupt overnight.